bhartiy/learnsellacious/pages/04.premiumlicenses/03.upgrade-to-premium/docs.md

 ![](site-key5.png)

-**Step 2:** At the bottom of the page is your Site Key.
-Copy that site-id.
+**Step 2:** At the bottom of the page is your Site Id.
+Copy that site-id by clicking on it.

 **Step 3:** Go to your sellecious.com account > dashboard > subscription.
 In premium subscription, you'll see the license you have purchased.